Scenarios

 Produce maps of Ellipsoid Incidence Angles

-S1Tiling permits producing maps of cosine, sine and/or tangent of the incidence angle over the WGS84 ellipsoid, thanks to S1IAMap program.
+S1Tiling can produce maps of cosine, sine and/or tangent of the incidence angle over the WGS84 ellipsoid, thanks to S1IAMap program.
 See Incidence Angle data flow for more detailed information on the internal operation sequencing.

 The typical use case is the following: